linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 financial asset.
 Given the expected cash flow of a financial asset and its

 price, we can determine its expected rate of return.
-For example, if the price

-- f a financial asset is \$100, and its only cash flow is \$105 one year from now, then its expected return would be 5%.
+For example, if the price of a financial asset is \$100, and its only cash flow is \$105 one year from now, then its expected return would be 5%.

 The type of financial asset, whether debt instrument or equity